-Data Provider
+Service Provider

-The Data Provider is an abstract role that represents an entity that provides certain data to (a) Data Consumer(s).
-The Data Provider is either the Data Owner, or has explicit consent of the Data Owner to exchange data with the Data Consumer.
+The Service Provider is an abstract role that represents a machine that provides certain services, such as data, to (a) (Human) Service Consumer(s).
+The Service Provider is either the Data Owner (when the service pertains to data), or has explicit consent of the Data Owner to provide (data) services with the (Human) Service Consumer.

-The Data Provider is responsible for the availability of data, and accountable if he is also the Data Owner.
+The Service Provider is responsible for the availability of services, and accountable if he or she is also the Data Owner.